yegor256/blog/_drafts/methods.md

 In [EO](https://www.eolang.org),
 our experimental programming language, we made an attempt to re-define OOP and its objects.
 There are two types of _things_ in EO: atoms and objects.
-Atom is a lowest level language primitive, which can't be expressed by other atoms.
-For example, an arithmetic addition of other two objects is an atom (stay with me, this is EO syntax, you will get used to it):
+An atom is the lowest level language primitive, which can't be expressed by other atoms.
+For example, an arithmetic addition of two other objects is an atom (stay with me, this is EO syntax, you will get used to it):

 {% highlight text %}